Skip to Content

 Team Execution

-1. Strategy Application: Uses the team’s strategy (sequential, parallel, etc.)
+1. Strategy Application: Uses the team’s strategy (sequential, round-robin, selector, graph)

 2. Member Coordination: Orchestrates execution across team members